AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr.md

 >
 >Any [SELECT function](https://www.postgresql.org/docs/9.5/sql-select.html#SQL-SELECT-LIST), or any function that does not mutate data, that is supported by PostgreSQL is supported in the SQL Report Builder.
 This includes, but is not limited to, AVG, COUNT, COUNT DISTINCT, MIN/MAX, and SUM.

-Also, any `JOIN` type is supported, but [!DNL Adobe] recommends only using INNER JOIN as it is the least expensive of the `JOIN` types.
+Also, any `JOIN` type is supported, but Adobe recommends only using INNER JOIN as it is the least expensive of the `JOIN` types.

 ## Running the query and viewing results {#runquery}